 The lead applicant or a co-applicant which is a local university funded by the UGC may also opt to follow its own established procurement procedures.
-In case the applicant intends to goods procure services from company/organisation/individual, it has to provide details, justifications relationship and its with the company/organisation/individual in the application form for not following the procurement rules set out above.
+In case the applicant intends to procure goods services or from one company/organisation/individual, it has to provide details, justifications relationship and its with the company/organisation/individual in the application form for not following the procurement rules set out above.
 If the application is approved, subsequent approval from ITC will not be necessary.